pingcap/docs-dm/en/overview.md

 DM supports merging and migrating the original sharded instances and tables from the source databases into TiDB, but with some restrictions.
 For details, see [Sharding DDL usage Restrictions in the pessimistic mode](feature-shard-merge-pessimistic.md#restrictions) and [Sharding DDL usage Restrictions in the optimistic mode](feature-shard-merge-optimistic.md#restrictions).

-### 对第三方 Online Schema Change 工具变更过程的同步优化

 ### Optimization for third-party online-schema-change tools in the migration process

 In the MySQL ecosystem, tools such as gh-ost and pt-osc are widely used.
 DM provides supports for these tools to avoid migrating unnecessary intermediate data.
-For details, see [Online DDL Tools](key-features.md#online-ddl-tool)
+For details, see [Online DDL Tools](key-features.md#online-ddl-tools)

 ## Usage restrictions